fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 For both of these searches, you provide a `name` and a `matchCriteria`.
 The `name` is a description of what you are searching for.
 The `matchCriteria` is a regular expression used to find the thing you are searching for.

 The simplest way to provide these values is in your `.fossa.yml` config file.
 Here is an example config file that does both a Keyword Search and a Custom-License Search.
 It is searching case-insensitively for the phrase "this project is provided under a proprietary license" as a custom license with a name of "Proprietary License".
-It is search for the string "abc123" as a keyword search with a name of "Password".
+It is also searching for the string "abc123" as a keyword search with a name of "Password".

 ```yaml
 version: 3